embiimob/Sup/README.md

 * uses a v0.13.2 full bitcoin core clone with address index change  https://github.com/btcdrak/bitcoin/tree/addrindex-0.14

-* all transactions and objects in this trading demonstration were entered using apertus.io  http://Apertus.io
+* all transactions and objects in this experiment were entered using apertus.io  http://Apertus.io

 ** see example transaction JSON files to begin TESTING the entry and trading of your own blockchain objects and comments